Skip to main content

 Dimension and Stitching Guidelines

-• For lines below the minimum thickness, a run stitch will be used as an alternative.
+• For lines thinner than the minimum requirement, a run stitch will be used.

 Design and Color Choices

-• Use vector images (in PDF format or PNG files with at least 150 DPI) with solid shapes and colors, not photographic images.
+• Utilize vector images in PDF format or PNG files with a resolution of at least 150 DPI.
+Choose designs with solid shapes and colors over photographic images.

-• Stick to solid colors and designs, filling any empty space to maintain edge integrity.
+• Use solid colors and designs, filling any empty space to maintain the integrity of the edges.

 • Avoid distressed or textured graphics.

-• Use small and simple designs on thin garments to guarantee quality and durability.
-Large and complex embroidery designs require a high stitch count, which will stress thin fabric.
+• Use small, simple designs on thin garments to ensure quality and durability.
+Large, intricate embroidery designs necessitate a high stitch count, potentially straining delicate fabrics.

-• Design your embroidery design slightly larger than intended.
-The embroidery is applied on a stretched garment, resulting in a finished design slightly smaller than the file submitted.
+• Design your embroidery slightly larger than desired.
+The embroidery process involves stretching the garment, resulting in a final design slightly smaller than the submitted file.

 File and Stitch Count Management

-• Keep backgrounds to a minimum in large areas to stay within the stitch count limit.
-Consider scaling down graphics by up to 50% if a background is essential.
+• Minimize background elements in large areas to stay within the stitch count limit.
+If a background is necessary, consider scaling down graphics by up to 50%.

 Special Considerations for Side Areas

-• For best results, limit text to 10 characters per line in side embroidery areas.
+• For optimal results in side embroidery areas, limit text to 10 characters per line.

-Products not following guidelines may require automatic modifications or be rejected.
+Products not adhering to these guidelines may necessitate automatic modifications or face rejection.

 Did this answer your question?